chpill/re-frame/README.md

 ## Basics

-Create a re-frame app, and register handlers effects and coeffects as you would normally do.
+Create a re-frame app, and register effect and coeffect handlers as you would normally do.
 The only restriction here is that you may not reference the `re-frame.db/app-state` in those handlers.
 Same restriction if you want to write custom interceptors.